cupy/cupy/docs/source/tutorial/basic.rst

    >>> optimizer = optimizers.SGD()
    >>> optimizer.setup(model)

-Finally, we can write a leraning loop as following:
+Finally, we can write a learning loop as following:

 .. testcode::
    :hide: